Frequently Asked Questions

 Do I have to pay fees all year?

 Catholic Early Learning Centres are not for profit organisations.
 Every effort is made to ensure fees are at an affordable level for families.
 Fees must be paid for every day your child is enrolled, including public holidays, regardless of attendance.
-Each child is entitled to a number of Allowable Absence days during the financial year and still be able to claim Child Care Benefit (CCB) for these days.
-In addition, CCB is payable for Approved Absences days that are verified with supporting documentation.
+Each child is entitled to a number of Allowable Absence days during the financial year and still be able to claim Child Care Subsidy (CCS) for these days.
+In addition, CCS is payable for Approved Absences days that are verified with supporting documentation.